Real estate

 There are events that ought to remain engraved in the memories of all those involved.
 Business meetings, for instance, at which important decisions are made and business partners impressed; or conferences that leave a lasting impression and should not be held in an anonymous setting; or — the most emotional of all occasions — weddings, which are staged as “the best day of your life,” a goal made or broken by the location.

-Her tour through the house begins in the light-filled Sala Terrena, which used to be open to allow carriages to drive through.
-“It was a summer residence, which Hans Adam von Liechtenstein had built in the — at that time — modern Baroque style to impress his guests,” recounts Werner.
+Her tour through the house begins in the light-filled Sala Terrena, which used to be open, in the style of Italian palace buildings, to allow carriages to drive through.
+“It was a summer residence, which Johann Adam Andreas I von Liechtenstein had built in the — at that time — modern Baroque style to impress his guests,” recounts Werner.
 And, for all intents and purposes, it continues to do so today.

 Palatial reception

 The tour then continues up the marble steps to the upper floor.
-The showpiece of the Garden Palace is the Hercules Hall with its fantastic ceiling frescoes by the Italian Baroque painter Andrea Pozzi, depicting a seemingly endless sky.
-This is where exclusive dinners for up to 300 guests are held at large round tables.
+The showpiece of the Garden Palace is the Hercules Hall with its fantastic ceiling frescoes by the Italian Baroque painter Andrea Pozzo, depicting a seemingly endless sky.
+This is where exclusive dinners for up to 300 guests are held at large round gala tables.
 She has been there many times before to pull the strings in the background.

 “You can experience European History first-hand in the garden palace“